Pat Leahy (American football)

 Patrick Joseph Leahy (born March 19, 1951) is an American former professional football player who was a placekicker for the New York Jets of the National Football League (NFL).
 He played college soccer for the Saint Louis Billikens.

-Early years
+Early life

 Leahy attended Augustinian Academy.
 He accepted a soccer scholarship from Saint Louis University.
 As a starting midfielder, he helped lead the school to 4 soccer NCAA finals, winning 3 national championships, while also receiving All-American honors.

 In 1994, he was inducted into the Billiken Hall of Fame.
 In 2007, he was inducted into the Missouri Sports Hall of Fame Inductee.

 Professional career

 St. Louis Cardinals

 Leahy was signed as an undrafted free agent by the St. Louis Cardinals after the 1973 NFL draft, having participated in an open try-out, even though he didn't play football in college.

 In 1974, he was re-signed to be a part of training camp.
 Even though the Cardinals made the unusual move of keeping 2 kickers on the final roster, they chose to keep Jim Bakken and fellow rookie and ex-soccer player Sergio Albert.
 Leahy was waived on August 29.